-One of the most common questions that we and it's the hardest question to answer.
-Baking temperatures depends on numerous variables, such as the ingredients, altitude, pan size, and oven performance, etc. You get the idea.
+One of the most common questions that we are asked, and it's the hardest question to answer.
+Baking temperatures depends on numerous variables, such as the ingredients, altitude, pan size and oven performance, etc. You get the idea.
 There just isn’t a ‘one-size-fits-all’ answer.
 Instead, we must go through a list of questions to help determine the answer.

 What temperature do I bake this?